Meta-analysis of heterogeneous data: integrative sparse regression in high-dimensions: Identifying the global parameter

-To see why \eqref{eq:redescendindIDRestriction} permits borrowing strength across datasets, observe that the global parameter is an $M$-estimator in which the effective sample size is the number of local parameters in the bulk (not considered outliers).
-Thus we anticipate the possibility of estimating the global parameter at a rate that depends on the total sample size in the datasets whose parameters are in the bulk.
-As we shall see, the simple approach of replacing the local parameters with their estimates in \eqref{eq:anovaIdRestriction} leads to an estimator that achieves this goal.
-We refer to Theorem \ref{th:integrated-hp-bound} for a formal statement of a result to this effect.
+Second, we argue that it is possible to estimate $(\theta_0^*)_j$ at a fast rate.
+Consider $(\theta_0^*)_j$ as an $M$-estimator in which the effective sample size is the number of local parameters in bulk (not considered outliers).
+This suggests that it is possible to estimate $(\theta_0^*)_j$ at a rate that depends on the number of local parameters in the bulk.
+As we shall see, the simple approach of replacing the local parameters with their estimates in \eqref{eq:redescendindIDRestriction} leads to an estimator that achieves this goal.
+We refer to Lemma \ref{lemma:integrated-hp-bound} for a formal statement of a result to this effect.

-In multi-variate problems, we define the global parameter value co-ordinate-wise.
-For each co-ordinate, we assume there is a bulk of local parameter values that we wish to model as perturbations of a global parameter value and a few outlier that we wish to model separately.
-This leads us to define the $j$-th coordinate of the global parameter as